Sanitation innovator named 2013 Stockholm Water Prize Laureate

 H.M.
 King Carl XVI Gustaf of Sweden will present the prize to Dr. Morgan at a Royal Award Ceremony during the 2013 World Water Week in Stockholm on September 5.

 Over the past four decades, Dr. Morgan has invented and advanced low-cost practical solutions to provide access to safe sanitation and clean water that are being used by millions of people worldwide.

+“Many currently existing solutions to provide clean water and sanitation are unaffordable, impractical and out of reach for the world’s poorest people,” said the Stockholm Water Prize Committee in its citation.
 “As a result of Dr. Morgan’s pioneering work to develop practical water and sanitation technologies for those most in need, countless communities now enjoy safer water, a cleaner environment and quality of life.”

 More than 780 million people live without access to safe water and 2.5 billion people lack access to adequate sanitation.
 Diseases caused by unsafe water, sanitation, and hygiene kill more than 5,000 people each day.